 Web Browser Automation: How to Automate Google Chrome

 How many times do you have to visit a website in your daily work?
 Do you ever have to go compile pricing information from competitors?
 Or maybe you must visit your own site to ensure pages with critical information are up and running.
 These tasks seem simple, but they can add up over time and eat up a big chunk of your workday.
-But with website automation, you can easily set up a bot to handle any of these tasks and automate Chrome.
+But with website automation, you can easily set up a bot to handle any of your browser actions, including those tasks in Chrome.

 Web browser automation lets you set up a task to automatically scrape data from any website—making it easy to get the latest pricing information.
 And you can set up an automation task to monitor pages of your website to alert you if anything goes down or information isn’t rendering correctly.

-Web browser automation bots mimic human behavior like opening, navigating, and closing browsers and clicking on links, buttons, and entering keystrokes.
-Automate, robotic process automation (RPA) software from HelpSystems, can automate using any of the most-popular browsers including Internet Explorer, Safari, Firefox, and Google Chrome.
+Web browser automation bots mimic human behavior like opening, navigating, and closing browsers, and clicking on links, buttons, and entering keystrokes.
+Automate, robotic process automation (RPA) software from HelpSystems, can automate web browser actions from the most-popular browsers, including Internet Explorer, Safari, Firefox, and Google Chrome.

-Google Chrome is quickly becoming one of the most used web browsers.
+Google Chrome has quickly become one of the most used web browsers.
 That’s why we’ve put together this step-by-step tutorial to show you how easy it is to set up a web browser automation task using Automate and Chrome.